andreabac3/Machine-Learning-University-Course/README.md

 ## First Challenge
-The first challenge as explained in the Jupyter notebook is to clean up a dataset, perform various dataset analyzes and show the comparison between the decision power of the Decision Tree Classifier and the Multi-Layer Perceptron algorithm (MLP).<br>
+The first challenge as explained in the Jupyter notebook is to clean up a dataset, perform various dataset analyzes and show the comparison between the prediction power of the Decision Tree Classifier and the Multi-Layer Perceptron algorithm (MLP).<br>